maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

     - in most model based rl the model is assumed to be perfect in the algorithm but usually it is an imperfect approx and therefore this leads to problems in learning, so by using it to guide the policy but not explicitly plan for it this method helps
-- The summary is this arch gets the current state and then through makes trajectories from imagination aka using an env model and a rollout policy it creates a set number of fixed length trajectories (makes up the imagination core) and then encodes each traj using a rollout encoder then we aggregate all these rollout embeddings and combine this with a model-free path to get the current policy (action prob for the current state) and state value
+- The summary is this arch gets the current state and then makes trajectories from imagination aka using an env model and a rollout policy it creates a set number of fixed length trajectories (makes up the imagination core) and then encodes each trajectory using a rollout encoder then we aggregate all these rollout embeddings and combine this with a model-free path to get the current policy (action prob for the current state) and state value
 - Imagination Core: this is the policy rollout and the env model
     - this is given the current state and makes multiple rollouts/trajectories
     - the env model is from a new type of NN called a action-conditional next-step predictor
     - the rollout policy is a normal NN that outputs a policy (action probs)
-    - the rollout encoder is an LSTM that encodes each traj backwards (aka last to first) to mimic bellman backups (DP)
+    - the rollout encoder is an LSTM that encodes each trajectory backwards (aka last to first) to mimic bellman backups (DP)
 - We then use an aggregator (NN) to combine these into a single representation
 - A model free path is created (using a normal model free agent) and this is combined with the aggregation